dschaaf89/Capstone/README.md

 Sat Down with Sara Schaaf.
 Talked to her about what she wanted for her site. made a site diagram (picture will go here )

+list of wants
+simple splash page of buisness. tabs for recipes,crafts,travel,about me/contact us will eventually add a ecommerce to site so she can sell her crafts thru it.

+backgrounds likes the look of Shiplack. she wants to bring a flair of southern charm to the city. she is from the midwest. wants a kind of chalkboard looking ingredient list. think southern. maybe like those chalk labels for jars and stuff